Ineichen-Group/psynamic_web_app/README.md

 # Projects Description

 We are currently working on two different projects:
-* Living Systematic Review on Psychedelic Treatments for Psychiatric Disorders: This is small project focusing on a niche area of research.
+* P1: Living Systematic Review on Psychedelic Treatments for Psychiatric Disorders: This is small project focusing on a niche area of research.
 It is a proof of concept of the type of web app and pipeline that we would like to use on a broader scale in future, as in the project below:
-* Living Systematic Review on (Drug) Treatments for Neuropsychiatric Disorders: This project aims to provide neuroscientists with streamlined access to comprehensive preclinical and clinical research, enabling informed experimental planning and in-depth evaluation of the neuroscience therapy development pipeline.
+* P2: Living Systematic Review on (Drug) Treatments for Neuropsychiatric Disorders: This project aims to provide neuroscientists with streamlined access to comprehensive preclinical and clinical research, enabling informed experimental planning and in-depth evaluation of the neuroscience therapy development pipeline.

 ## Project components
-Our final projects should have the following components:
+Our final projects should have the following components.
+In bracketch is the projects to which this component applies to:
+* **Periodic fetching of newest publication abstracts** (P1,2): We will periodically (e.g. every week) fetch the abstracts and metadataof the newest publications.
+For now our target database is Pubmed, but more could be included inthe future.
-* **Period fetching of newest publications**: We will periodically (e.g. every week) fetch the newest publications via the Pubmed API.
+* **Periodic fetching of newest publications full-text** (P2): We will periodically (e.g. every week) fetch available full-texts of the newest publications.
+* **Periodic fetching of newest clinical trials** (P2): We will periodically (e.g. every week) fetch the lates clinical trial details from ClinicalTrials.gov.
-* **Relevance Detection**: A language model classifies the new publication as relevant/not relevant for the project
+* **Relevance Detection** (P1,2): A language model classifies the new publication as relevant/not relevant for the project
-* **Classification and NER**: The abstract (+ method section) of the fetched publication are passed through several fine-tuned BERT models for classification and NER
+* **Classification and NER** (P1,2): The abstract (+ method section) of the fetched publication are passed through several fine-tuned BERT models for classification and NER
-* **Continuously populated database**: The publications, the results of the relevance detection plus the classification and NER results are saved in database
+* **Continuously populated database** (P1,2): The publications, the results of the relevance detection plus the classification and NER results are saved in database
-* **Front-End**: Displays the research and classification/NER results in interactive graphs
+* **Front-End** (P1,2): Displays the research and classification/NER results in interactive graphs

 Here is a schematic of what the pipeline would look like for the Psynamic Project (note: the database is not explicitly mentioned in this visualisation):
 ![](app_dash/assets/pipeline.png)